tdunham19/OrbiSeq/README.md

 		- Paired-end (R1 and R2) or single-end reads.
 	- Nanopore:
 		- Users must concatenate raw read files into a single fastq.gz file (one file per barcode).
 This can be done using the cat command.
-		- The sequence summary file should be placed in the ./summary directory and begin with {sequencing_summary_}*.txt.
+		- Users have the option to include a sequence summary file, which should be placed in the ./summary directory and begin with {sequencing_summary_}*.txt.

 ### Reference:

-This pipeline can utilize any reference genome from *Orbiviruses* with 10 segments.
+This pipeline can utilize any reference genome from *Orbiviruses* with 10 segments or any segmented genome with 10 or fewer segments.
 The user must specify which reference file to use by using the parameter --reference.
 - Premade Reference Sequences
 	- There are premade reference files for Bluetongue virus (BTV) and Epizootic hemorrhagic disease virus (EHDV).
 More information on the creation of these references can be found in [cite publication].
 		- The reference files for BTV and EHDV can be found in ./reference/BTV/BTV_premade_refseq.fasta and ./reference/EHDV/EHDV_premade_refseq.fasta respectively.